-All emissions related to the Norwegian National Forest Inventory (NFI) estimated areas are recalculated every year as well as for the 2019 submission.
+All emissions related to the Norwegian National Forest Inventory (NFI) estimated areas are recalculated every year as well as for the 2020 submission.
 This is due to the interpolation and extrapolation method used to estimate the areas.
 Since NIR 2014, areas have been estimated using linear interpolation between the 1/5th of the NFI sample plots that are surveyed every year.
 One fifth of the area estimates are therefore based on measured sample plots, and four fifths of the estimate is based on interpolation or extrapolation in the final years.
 Extrapolation affects the four final reporting years and requires a recalculation of these years in the subsequent submissions.
 There will therefore always be recalculation in the last few years of the time series.
 The area-related emissions are affected by this and comprise all carbon stock changes estimated for living biomass, litter, dead wood, DOM, mineral and organic soils (CRF Tables 4.A-4.F).
 In addition, the following non-CO2 emission sources are also indirectly affected by the area estimates: 4(II) Emissions and removals from drainage and rewetting of organic soils, and source 4(III) Direct N2O emissions from N mineralization/immobilization.
 In addition to the interpolation and extrapolation method affecting area estimates, NFI sample plots are surveyed either in the field (if forested) or using aerial images.
 Corrections of previously attributed land-use categories that are not due to actual land-use changes therefore occur if new information becomes available.
 This can result in revised area estimates among all categories for the full time series.
-Another factor affecting recalculations is the calculation for changes in soil C, litter, and deadwood in afforestation and reforestation and deforestation for the inventory year 2016 for which a correction was made.
-For living biomass, a correction of the time series transition ("new remaining" starts in 2010, not 2011 as before) and the attributation of gains on lands-converted-to-not-Forest (gains are now correctly reported under the previous remaining class) affected the estimates on all land use categories with reported living biomass.
-Also an updated Statistics Norway harvests statistic affected the estimates of living biomass losses on all land use categories.
-The implementation of a Tier 1 method for living biomass changes affected the categories GS,SG and CS,SC.
-(Default factors for C and G are similar (4.7 t vs. 4.25 t).
-Therefore, no change was assumed for the GC category).

-For the NIR 2019 the whole time series was recalculated for all C emission sources and sinks due to revised activity data (areas, time series revision) and a few methodological changes.
-It was necessary to utilize preliminary data to produce emission and removal estimates for some select sources due to an earlier reporting schedule for the 2019 submission.
-Preliminary data was obtained for: timber harvest statistics, area of orchard trees, areas of grassland, proportions of crop types, organic N fertilizer inputs from animals, and organic N fertilizer inputs on settlements.
-No updated data were available at this writing for these data.
-The largest recalculations occurred for the last four years (2013-2016).
-Total changes in emissions (including non-CO2 emissions) caused by recalculations for the LULUCF sector are shown in Figure 10.2.
+For the NIR 2020 the whole time series was recalculated for all C sources and sinks due to revised activity data (areas) and a few methodological changes.
+It was necessary to utilize preliminary data to produce emission and removal estimates for some select sources due to the earlier reporting schedule to the EU.
+Preliminary data was obtained for area of orchard trees, area proportions of grassland and cropland types, organic N fertilizer inputs from animals, and organic N fertilizer inputs on settlements.

+The largest recalculations occurred for the last four years (2014-2017).
+Total changes in emissions (including non-CO2 emissions) caused by recalculations for the LULUCF sector are shown in Figure 10.1.